 Is FF7 Remake Part 2 a DLC?

 Each part, including FFVII Remake Part 2, will be a standalone game.
-We don't yet know how many installments Square Enix has planned.
+But there’s no telling how many bonus packs we’ll see with content like the Yuffie chapters in Intergrade.

 Will the FF7 Remake end with Part 2?